-In the process of undertaking the research required to prepare this document in Barbados, it became clear to us that one of the key constraints to developing an enabling environment for the promotion of exports of professional services was a lack of appreciation amongst policy makers and the private sector of the scale of opportunity that these sectors represent and the capabilities of the country to succeed in them.
-Sectors that are in decline such as agriculture and manufacturing and the well-established service sectors of tourism and financial services are likely to command far greater attention than professional services.
+In the process of undertaking the research required to prepare this document in Dominica, it became clear to us that one of the key constraints to developing an enabling environment for the promotion of exports of professional services was a lack of appreciation amongst policy makers and the private sector of the scale of opportunity that these sectors represent and the capabilities of the country to succeed in them.
+Sectors that are in decline such as agriculture and manufacturing and the well-established service sectors of tourism and financial services are commanding far greater attention than professional services.

 Moreover, in the case of health and education, there is a need to change mindsets within policy makers that have regarded these industries as public services provided solely for the purpose of the local populace.
 Policy makers need to regard these as industries in their own right which have tremendous export potential.
 They need to appreciate that the twin goals of serving the domestic population and exporting are complementary, not contradictory.

-The lack of importance and traditional mindsets are changing with key ministries such as Economic Affairs and Development and agencies such as BIDC paying far greater attention to professional services.
-However, much more needs to be done in this regard.
+Much more needs to be done in this regard.
 The wide circulation of this document in the public and private sectors should help to start the process.